 As every accident creates unique challenges, the Morris Bart law firm would love to start gathering information about your case today.
 To get started with your free case review, contact a representative of our firm at (318) 553-5470.

-How We Assign a Value to Your Losses at Morris Bart
+How We Assign a Value to Your Drunk Driving Accident Losses at Morris Bart

 While drunk driving accidents can cause devastating physical injuries, accidents like these can also have a significant financial impact on you.

-Fortunately, you may not have to accept these financial hardships when your accident was caused by a negligent driver.
-If the other party is found to be liable for your accident, you may be eligible to recover compensation for applicable damages, such as:
+Fortunately, you may not have to accept these financial hardships when a negligent driver caused your accident.
+If the other party is liable for your accident, you may be eligible to recover compensation for applicable damages, such as:

 A Shreveport drunk driving accident lawyer from the Morris Bart law firm can help document your financial, physical, and psychological suffering when we represent you.
-We can use a variety of methods to assign a value to your case, including:
+We can use various methods to assign a value to your case, including:

-- Documenting expenses related to your recovery, including hospitalizations, physical therapy, medications, disability accommodations, and more
+- Documenting your recovery-related expenses, including hospitalizations, physical therapy, medications, disability accommodations, and more

 - Gathering invoices, receipts, bills, employment documentation, and other resources to track the scope of your financial losses